-To rewind or fast forward to the playback point of the song, press the [REW] or [FF] button. ٠ • With song data software (Standard MIDI format 0) that includes lyrics, you can view the lyrics on the display during playback.
-You can also view the score.
-See pages 84 and 87 for details.
+- To rewind or fast forward to the playback point of the song, press the [REW] or [FF] button. - With song data software (Standard MIDI format 0) that includes lyrics, you can view the lyrics on the display during playback.
+You can also view the score (CVP-205 only).
+See pages 81 and 84 for details.

-►6 While the song is playing, try using the Mute function to turn certain instrument channels off or on letting you craft dynamic arrangements on the fly!
+While the song is playing, try using the Mute function to turn certain instrument channels off or on letting you craft dynamic arrangements on the fly!

-1) Press the [CHANNEL ON/OFF] button.

-2) Press the [1 - 8▲▼] button corresponding to the channel you wish to turn on or off.
+- 1) Press the [CHANNEL ON/OFF] button. - 2) Press the [1 8▲▼] button corresponding to the channel you wish to turn on or off.

-Finally, take the producer's seat and try your hand at mixing.
-These Balance controls let you adjust the levels of the individual parts - the song, the style, your singing (CVP-206 only), and your playing.

-1) Press the [BALANCE] button.

-2) Press the [1 - 8▲▼] button corresponding to the part of which the volume you wish to adjust.
+- Finally, take the producer's seat and try your hand at mixing.
+These Balance controls let you adjust the levels of the individual parts the song, the style, your singing (CVP-205 only), and your playing. - 1) Press the [BALANCE] button. - 2) Press the [1 8▲▼] button corresponding to the part of which the volume you wish to adjust.

-You can call up a full set of mixing controls by pressing the [MIXING CONSOLE] button (page 122).
+You can call up a full set of mixing controls by pressing the [MIXING CONSOLE] button (page 119).

-► 8 Press the SONG [START/STOP] button to stop playback.
+Press the SONG [START/STOP] button to stop playback.